muireall/github.io/content/julians-should-know.md

 description = "You'll be more likely to look something up when you can tell it should exist"
 +++

 [Julia](https://julialang.org) is a programming language designed to get high performance with code that's easy to read and write.
 It's really good!
 You should try it.
-If you already have, here's my list of broadly useful things to be aware of that you might miss just by diving in.
+If you already have, here's my list of broadly useful things to be aware of that you might miss by just diving in.

 I don't mean for this to be overwhelming.
+It's not homework or anything.
 A good way to get into Julia is to start using it for a problem you're interested in, picking up as much as you need to get things done.
 But at some point you'll want to know what you don't know.

 I've tried to organize things starting with the most important and basic information, both along the whole page and within each section.
 These are personal suggestions.{% aside() %} I'm an intermediate Julia user, having made some small contributions to the the ecosystem and having done a few years of development for private scientific projects. {% end %} If you have ideas about what should go here, let me know [on Twitter](https://twitter.com/MuireallPrase).